 The DSC specializes in a variety of digital research tools and methods that can be readily applied to coursework.
 Contact the DSC if you’re interested in learning more about any of the following opportunities or in sending any of your students to the center for assignment support.

 Every semester, the DSC offers a variety of workshops on digital tools and methods.
 All Temple community members are welcome to attend, though please alert the DSC if you plan to bring your course or a large group of students as soon as possible ahead of time.
-You can view past and on-going workshop descriptions on our workshop page, as well as the current workshop schedule on our events calendar.
+You can view past and on-going workshop descriptions and schedules on our workshop page.

 The DSC supports Omeka and its Neatline plug-in for digital exhibitions, as well as Scalar for digital publishing.
 These platforms are popular for both faculty research and student projects, offering opportunities for students to collaborate on research, writing, and designing digital content.